W0lfySec/HTB-Writeups/Starting_Point/Archetype/Archetype.md

 	|_  start_date: N/A

-// We can see there is smb service open (usually ports 139 and 445)\n
+// We can see there is smb service open (usually ports 139 and 445)/n
-// When there is a smb service open usually the anonymous connection allowed by default\n
+// When there is a smb service open usually the anonymous connection allowed by default/n
 // we can check that with 'smbclient' command

 $ smbclient -N -L \\\\10.10.10.27\\